sumeyaali/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+        	- Relational Databases are a database management system that stores data into tables while SQL is a language that is typically used to query the RDBMS.
+Essentially RDBMS is the system  and SQL is the language used to interact with it.

 - [ ] Why do tables need a `primary key`?
+          To uniquly identify data.

 - [ ] What is the name given to a table column that references the primary key on another table.

+        Foreign keys

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+          You need to have foriegn keys that refrence the primary key of the tables.

 ## Minimum Viable Product